Deposit Account Agreement and Disclosures

 The Uniform Commercial Code (“UCC”) includes provisions relating to wire transfers.
 The provisions define the following terms: funds transfer, payment order and beneficiary.
 The terms are used here as they are defined in Article 4A of the UCC titled “Funds Transfers” as adopted by the state whose law applies to the account for which the funds transfer service is provided.
 In general, a funds transfer is the process of carrying out payment orders that lead to paying a beneficiary.
 The payment order is the set of instructions given to bank to transfer funds.
 The beneficiary is the person or business who received the payment.

-Subject to the terms and conditions of Account Agreement, Customer hereby authorizes Bank and Bank hereby agrees to honor, execute and charge to Account all requests made through the Website and Mobile App, by Account Owner or Additional User for the wire transfer of funds.
+Subject to the terms and conditions of Account Agreement, Customer hereby authorizes Bank and Bank hereby agrees to honor, execute and charge to Account and/or any Sub-account all requests made through the Website and Mobile App, by Account Owner or Additional User for the wire transfer of funds.

 Account Owner or Additional User may submit domestic U.S. wire transfer requests via the Website or Mobile App.
 Wire transfer requests will not be accepted through any other medium.
-Incoming domestic U.S. wire transfers to Account are processed by the Bank.
+Incoming domestic U.S. wire transfers to Account or any Sub-account are processed by the Bank.
 Wire transfer refers to the transfer of funds through the Fedwire® Funds Service of Federal Reserve Banks or other means.
 Wire transfer does not include transfers made through the Automated Clearing House (“ACH”) system.
-A fee is charged to Account for outgoing wire transfers.
+For outgoing wire transfers, a fee is charged to Account or Sub-account associated with or originating the outgoing wire transfer.
 Information about the fee can be found below.